Bob Bly’s Direct Response Letter: Resources, ideas, and tips for

 seminar attendees, or book buyers.
 If you would prefer not to

-this message and click on “SafeUnsubscribe.”
+message and click on “SafeUnsubscribe.”

 Your subscription brings you one regular monthly issue, usually

 at the beginning of the month, plus supplementary messages each